MileHacker Logo

 Accessibility Services

 Public transportation on Skopelos has limited accessibility for travelers with significant mobility challenges.
-Private transfers (taxis or pre-arranged private cars) offer more tailored solutions and flexibility.
+Private transfers (taxis or arranged-in-advance-arranged private cars) offer more tailored solutions and flexibility.
 While reserving accommodation, inquire about accessibility features, as many traditional properties may have stairs or uneven surfaces.

 Local Insight